lukaslangrock/ShutdownTimerClassic/README.md

                          These control modes define how the application will behave once started with arguments.
 (Default: Recommend)
 /Takeover                Overrides settings and starts the timer.
 /Lock                    Overrides settings and locks UI controls but lets user control wether or not to start the timer.
-/Recommend               Prepopulates settings but leaves the UI unlocked
+/Recommend               Prepopulates settings but leaves the UI unlocked.
 ```

 Example: `.\ShutdownTimerClassic.exe /SetTime 01:00 /SetAction Hibernate /Takeover`